Ghosts of Noise

 "The films can either be shown individually, as stand-alone single channel works, or in combination, to create an overwhelming sensory experience, a potentially powerful commentary on the pervasive and intrusive nature of the information-delivery complex."

-The work was first workshopped during Sadia's 'Studio 18' visiting international artist residency program at Gertrude Contemporary in Melbourne, Australia, on September 4th 2009, and has since been developed as a multi-channel piece.
+The work was first workshopped during Sadia's 'Studio 18' visiting international artist residency program at Gertrude Contemporary in Melbourne, Australia, in September 2009, and has since been developed as a multi-channel piece.

 --------------------------------------------------------------------- FILMS menu